 As a participant in our program, one of the greatest benefits is the produce that we share with you, grown on all of the “farms” in your neighbourhood.
 Every Sunday evening, starting in late May, our team of dedicated volunteers will come and harvest the mature veggies from your garden and put together a fresh bundle of produce for you to pick up at a designated area – usually one of our backyard farms.

-Starting in 2012, we are asking all new landsharers to make a financial contribution to our organization.
+We ask all new land sharers make a financial contribution to our organization.
 There is no minimum and no maximum amount.
 The reasons for implementing this policy are as follows:

 1. To support the ongoing initiatives of CultivateTO